kouteisang/ParListCPU/README.md

 m(-m), only in the serial, parallel version can use:

 - lmd: specify the output lambda

+- core: each firmcore decomposition parallel